Upper Cervical Chiropractor in Capitol Hill Seattle

-Atlas Orthogonal Upper Cervical Chiropractic Technique is a gentle and specific method for adjusting the most complex joint region in the body: The Cranio-cervical junction (CCJ).
+The Atlas Orthogonal Upper Cervical Technique is an advanced method for adjusting the most complex joint region in the body: The Cranio-cervical junction (CCJ).
 The CCJ is a collective term that refers to the occiput (base of skull), atlas (1st cervical vertebrae), axis (second cervical vertebrae) and supporting muscles and ligaments.
 It is a transitional area between the mobile head and relatively rigid spinal column.
 The brainstem, spinal cord, and vertebral arteries pass through the CCJ making it both the neurologic switch and the primary pathway for the exchange of fluids between the brain and body.
 The key vertebrae in the CCJ is the atlas or 1st cervical vertebrae.
 When the atlas becomes misaligned it can increase tension on the spinal cord, spinal nerves, muscles, ligaments, veins and arteries in the CCJ and can disrupt the proper function of the nerve, muscular, vestibular, vascular, and cerebral spinal fluid systems.
-The CCJ is a vunerable region and merits special consideration for care and treatment.
-Dr. Kohler pays special attention to the CCJ and offers gentle and effective treatment to restore integrity to one of the body’s most vital areas.
+An Atlas misalignment can have serious neurologic & neuromotor consequences.
+It’s often found to be can be a cause of whiplash and post-concussion symptoms, headaches, and neck pain.
+The CCJ is a vital & vunerable region and therefore merits special consideration for care and treatment.
+Treatment is very gentle and specific and does not involve twisting or cracking the neck.

 Spinal Radiographs are a safe and effective way to evaluate the atlas misalignment and general condition of the spine.
-They can help reveal spinal regions that are under high stress, expose areas of degeneration and instability and help to rule out the existence of more serious pathological processes that would be a contra-indication to receiving chiropractic care.
-The specific Atlas Orthogonal Images are used to determine each person’s unique misalignment and formula for correction.
-Digital radiographs have many advantages: the images are recorded and stored on our secure server, images are easily transferable and multiple copies can be made, the image quality is excellent and images process quickly without the use of toxic chemicals.
-Dr. Kohler utilizes the iCR3600 Digital Radiography System and Opal 20/20 Spinal Analysis software to process and analyze the images.
+They can help reveal spinal regions that are under high stress, expose areas of degeneration and instability, and help to rule out the existence of more serious pathological processes that would be a contra-indication to receiving chiropractic care.
+The specific Atlas Orthogonal Images are used to evaluate the atlas misalignment and the formula for correction.
+Digital radiographs have many advantages: the images are recorded and stored on our secure server, images are easily transferable, and the image quality is excellent.
+I utilizes the iCR3600 Digital Radiography System and Opal 20/20 Spinal Analysis software to process and analyze the images.